 Public policy - the actions of government and its partners in the nonprofit and private sectors - is the keystone of politics and public administration.
 The creation, adoption and implementation of public policy is a complex process that requires skills in analysis, reasoning and argumentation - what we call evidence-based policy advocacy.

-Apply to the Program
+Applying to the Program:

-Current Grad Students
+Current NCSU Grad Students

 - PA 507 Public Policy Process

 - PA 509 Applied Political Economy

 - PA 511 Public Policy Analysis

 *Students can waive the PA 515 requirement if they have taken an approved graduate-level statistics course at NC State.
 Students would then take an additional elective course to meet the 15-credit certificate requirement.
 Students who are simultaneously seeking the MPA at NCSU will, as part of the program, meet this requirement in that program’s curriculum.